cyrusimap/cyrus-sasl/docsrc/sasl/installation.rst

 installation:

 1. What mechanisms do you want to support?
-Are they plaintext (LOGIN, PLAIN), shared secret (SCRAM), or Kerberos (GSSAPI)?
+Are they plaintext (PLAIN), shared secret (SCRAM), or Kerberos (GSSAPI)?
 Perhaps you will use some combination (generally plaintext with one of the other two types).